oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    OAuth 2.0 Token-Based Authentication Connection Strings is only supported in the python-oracledb Thick mode.
+    OAuth 2.0 Token-Based Authentication Connection Strings is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 There are different ways to retrieve Entra ID OAuth2 tokens.
 Some of the ways to retrieve OAuth2 tokens are detailed in `Examples of Retrieving Entra ID OAuth2